Bibbleboop/My-100-Days-of-Coding/My Log.md

 **Today's Progress**: Trying to continue solidity exercises already started.
 Added to my daily tasks by starting thirdwebs Onchain Olympics, where a different NFT is minted everyday for 30 days, with docs and chain info for a differnt chain each day.

+#stellarchallenge - Stellar Challenge Starts 10th July  - This needs Scheduling in prior to start to keep upto date

-**Thoughts**: My daily plans seem to get derailed and I end up not finishing anything, whilst starting something else.
+**Thoughts**: My daily plans seem to get derailed by side quests and I end up not finishing anything, whilst starting something else.
 I will need to find a way to better track this and enable me to focus on plans